-The person appointed will be the point of contact and responsible for cascading information to the rest of the organization regarding the relocation.
-This person must have good communication skills, have respect, authority and ideally some previous experience with budgeting and fit out.
+The person appointed will be the point of contact and responsible for cascading information to the rest of the organisation regarding the relocation.
+This person must have good communication skills, have respect, authority and ideally have some previous experience with budgeting and fit outs.

-It’s important that the choice of location is the right one – not just for your business but also for your employees.
+It’s important that the choice of location is the right one, it’s not just for your business but also for your employees.
 Do you have a connection, network or see potential for growth in the location?
-These are important questions and HR issues to consider when thinking about your new location.
+These are important questions and HR considerations when thinking about your new workplace location.

 You’ll also need to consider how far it is for your staff to commute, and accessibility for clients to visit.
-Another consideration is car parking facilities – are there enough spaces to accommodate your staff and visitors?
+Another important consideration is the car parking facilities, ie; are there enough spaces to accommodate your staff and visitors?

-Discuss options with your chosen property agent to ensure your workplace is suitably located and accessible.
+Discuss the options with your chosen property agent to ensure your workplace is suitably located and accessible.